How to Make Fun Easter Traditions with Cascarones

 I will say that Jay was not a big fan of the mess all over the yard.
 Some of the confetti actually made it’s way into the house as well.
 That part was not fun.

-The Easter after we lost Jacob, we all doused each other with the Cascarones in honor of him, because he had always had such fun with them.
+The Easter after we lost Jacob, we all doused each other with cascarones in honor of him, because he had always had such fun with them.
 Later, we went to the cemetery and showered a confetti egg over his gravesite.
 We knew that he was not there, but sometimes traditions can help you go through the grief process.

 The next year, we decided not to get any.
 Jay thought the mess was just too much, and I just went along with him.
 As Easter came, it was really bothering me.
-On our way home from church that Easter, I told Jay that I really wanted to get some.
+On our way home from church that Easter Sunday, I told Jay that I really wanted to get some.
 I explained that it was a tradition that started with Jacob so many years ago, and he loved it.
 Besides that, all of the kids and adults loved it too.

-On our way home, we stopped at every store – no Cascarones were left!
+On our way home, we stopped at every store – no cascarones were left!
 The disappointment was real!
 As we got home and got Easter lunch ready, Jay disappeared.
 The next thing I knew, he was texting me to eat without him.
-Without me knowing, he had put a post out on Facebook, asking if anyone had any Cascarones they would be willing to share.
-Really?
-Who would give their family fun up for someone else?

 Good friends would do that!
 Friends who lived about 20 minutes away saw his post and reached out to him.
-They willingly gave us some of their Cascarones.
+They willingly gave us some of their cascarones.
 He snuck away and got them!
-The Easter traditions with Cascarones continued!
-Now it meant even more to me.
-He went through a lot of trouble to get them, because he knew how badly I wanted them.

 How to Make Your Own Cascarones